top of page

 Please keep all common areas of the lodge clean and tidy for the enjoyment of all.
 Clean as you go.

-The lounge room and boot room must be kept clean and tidy especially kids toys, food and games.
+The lounge room and boot room must be kept clean and tidy especially in regards to kids' toys, food and games.

 Emphasise the need for general cleanliness and considerate behaviour at all times by members and guests.

-Any questions or issues with cleanliness, linen, etc. report to me (the Hut Captain) for raising it with the management team.
+Any questions or issues with cleanliness, linen, etc. report to me (the Hut Captain) for raising it with the Lodge Managers.

 Lodge Manual: